Blog · Review Essay · Published June 23, 2026 · Modified August 12, 2026 · Last reviewed August 12, 2026

 Invisible Rulers and the Machinery of Networked Propaganda

-Renée DiResta's Invisible Rulers is a field guide to a media system in which influencers, algorithms, and crowds manufacture social proof together.
-Its AI-era importance is that it separates the artifact from the amplification system, the proof display, and the institutional uptake that can make a claim feel like reality.
+Renée DiResta's Invisible Rulers is a field guide to a media system in which influencers, ranking systems, and crowds manufacture social proof together.
+Its strongest insight is that power sits in the route from speech to public standing, not only in the person who first speaks.

 The Book